 These investments will help ensure SVP is fully prepared to support the City during major events while continuing to maintain the safety and reliability of Santa Clara’s electric infrastructure, the utility noted.

-SVP is also updating its emergency response plans to ensure we’re fully prepared for all major events that bring increased activity and demand to the area.
-These updates strengthen coordination across departments, streamline communication, and enhance our ability to respond quickly in any situation.
+SVP is also updating its emergency response plans to ensure it is fully prepared for all major events that bring increased activity and demand to the area.
+These updates strengthen coordination across departments, streamline communication, and enhance its ability to respond quickly in any situation.

 Super Bowl LX will be held in February at Levi's Stadium in Santa Clara, California.
 Also, Levi's Stadium will host 2026 FIFA World Cup games.